-Performs a read operation on the client or server object handle and returns the value of attribute attr of the node identifier nodeid.
+This is an optional command which is available when the open62541 library is compiled with JSON support.
+Similar to opcua read a read operation on the client or server object handle is performed and the value of attribute attr of the node identifier nodeid is returned as a JSON string.
 If attr is omitted, it defaults to the Value attribute.
+This operation is always synchronous.